 The longer fighting in Tigray and adjacent areas continues, the more likely it is becoming that other armed violence will escalate, such as in Oromia.
 The prime minister, Abiy Ahmed, is already losing political support.
 And should the situation further worsen in the near term, he would probably not be able to remain in power.

 The TDF appears to have caught the government and its allies off guard with its recent military operations.
-There were significant troop build ups in western Tigray last week in anticipation of an TDF offensive there.
+There were significant troop build-ups in western Tigray last week in anticipation of a TDF offensive there.
 But the group has instead pushed southeast towards the Afar region.
-Poor communications out of the region and official censorship means it is unclear where the frontline stands currently.
-But a trusted and well-connected journalist source in Addis Ababa told us on Monday that Tigrayan forces had seized areas in the Wag Himra and Kobo districts of Amhara, as well as nearby locations in Afar.
+Poor communications out of the region and official censorship mean it is unclear where the frontline stands currently.
+But a trusted and well-connected journalist source in Addis Ababa told us on Monday that Tigrayan forces had seized areas in the Wag Hemra and Kobo districts of Amhara, as well as nearby locations in Afar.

 A ceasefire is highly unlikely anytime soon.
 The TDF appears to have been ready for negotiations after it took Mekelle last month.
 And we suspect the release of a thousand federal prisoners yesterday was probably meant as a sign of goodwill to precede talks.
 But the premier has been pushing an inflammatory nationalist anti-Tigray narrative; in a statement issued over the weekend he compared the group to a ‘cancer’ and a ‘weed’.
 He vowed to defeat it ‘once and for all’.

-Such language both reflects, and is likely to deepen state hostility, to ethnic-Tigrayans, who already face arbitrary arrest and violence in Ethiopia.
-Based on reporting from Amnesty International, the authorities in recent days have carried out widespread detentions of ethnic-Tigrayans in the capital, as well as of local journalists.
+Such language both reflects and is likely to deepen state hostility to ethnic-Tigrayans, who already face arbitrary arrest and violence in Ethiopia.
+Based on reports from Amnesty International, the authorities in recent days have carried out widespread detentions of ethnic-Tigrayans in the capital, as well as of local journalists.
 Our source in the city added that Addis Ababa was ‘a scary place for Tigryans’ and that people ‘were packing their bags’.

 Irrespective of whether the TDF meets this objective, we anticipate that armed violence, including insurgencies, clashes between rival militias and attacks on civilians, will worsen in the coming weeks and months.
 Such incidents have become much more frequent since 2019, mainly in Oromia, Benishangul-Gumuz and Amhara, where serious incidents of armed violence occur on a weekly basis.
 The federal government pulled thousands of troops from such regions to fight in Tigray, leaving them exposed to local armed groups that they had already been unable to rein in.